ndu2/clefinspect/README.md

  * Can follow (tail) log files while other processes write to it.
  * Tabs
  * Copy selected events to text or JSON.
+ * Limitation: Structured data in the logfile gets "stringified".

 ## Why ClefInspect?